OVER 100 YEARS OF COMMUNITY

 Developed as an agricultural service centre throughout the 1950s and 60s, Girgarre is recognised in the district for its long history of dairy farming during this time.

-Within the last decade, the local Heinz tomato processing factory closed in 2012, putting nearly 150 employees out of work.
+In more recent times, the local Heinz tomato processing factory closed in 2012, putting nearly 150 employees out of work.
 Many producers ceased growing tomatoes and some turned to corn growing.
-The Girgarre development group secured a transfer of some land from the Heinz company for the community.
+The Girgarre development group secured a transfer of some land from the Heinz company to the community.

-The annual January Moo-sic Muster has grown from humble beginnings over 10 years ago to an iconic event on the Victorian acoustic music calendar.
-The muster was inspired by regular Jigarre Jammin’ sessions that have also put the town back on the map.
+The annual January Moosic Muster has grown from humble beginnings in 2003 to an iconic event on the Victorian acoustic music calendar.
+The muster has inspired regular Jigarre Jammin’ sessions that have also put the town back on the map.

-A monthly Farmers Produce and Craft Market was introduced, flourishing from six stalls to an impressive 150 and helped the community raise hundreds of thousands of dollars for the upkeep of its key facilities.
+A monthly Farmers' Produce and Craft Market was introduced at the same time, flourishing from six stalls to an impressive 150 and helped the community raise hundreds of thousands of dollars for the upkeep of its key facilities.

 In1917 a railway line was opened connecting Girgarre to Rushworth to enable the marketing of fresh produce ~ a fortunate result of strong advocacy ~ an attribute that survives within the township today.

 The following year a school was opened and a timbermill was established at the railway station to handle timber cleared from farms.
 In 1921 a small butter factory was built by the Kyabram Butter Factory Co Ltd.